praerie/canvas-collection/readme.md

-### Canvas Collection
+# Particle Physics

-This is my personal repository of HTML5 canvas graphics scripted with vanilla JavaScript (no libraries).
+Experiments in particle physics using the HTML5 canvas scripted with vanilla JavaScript (no libaries).